PlumpMath/vertx-eventbus-nodejs-interop/Readme.md

 1. Install vertx 2.1.5
 2. Install node 0.10.29
 3. npm install . in directory to install node modules
 4. Make sure clustering is setup and working.
-I had issues with multicast on my mac.
+I had issues with multicast on my mac and decided to just alias my lo0 to 127.0.0.2 and use tcp clustering.
 My sanity check for this was: vertx run VertxServer.java -cluster -cluster-host 127.0.0.1 vertx run vertx-responder.js -cluster -cluster-host 127.0.0.2 check netstat to make sure connection exists